castai/docs/docs/getting-started/external-cluster/eks/remove-from-eks.md

 ## Disconnect EKS cluster

-If you connected a cluster to CAST AI to explore Savings report then all you need to do to disconnect is to run following command from your terminal used to access your cluster:
+In order to disconnect your cluster from CAST AI click **Disconnect cluster** button in **Clusters** list and follow the guidance.
+Alternatively run following command from your terminal used to access the cluster:

 ```bash
 kubectl delete deployment castai-agent -n castai-agent
 ```

+Once cluster is disconnected its `Status` will change to `Disconnected` and you can choose to remove it from console by pressing **Delete cluster** button.

+!!! note ""
+    Cluster will continue to run as normal, since **Delete cluster** action only removes it from CAST AI console.

 ## Removing CAST AI credentials and other resources